 The nature of this real-time data movement into Databricks can power many use cases which require instant access to data that is in sync with one or multiple data sources or primary databases.
 For retail enterprises, near-instant inventory and supply chain management, better customer experience, and product recommendations can now be powered by this pipeline and the data that is instantly synced over to Databricks.
 This new functionality is unlocked in a matter of a few clicks.

 Arcion Cloud allows us to set up these pipelines in a matter of minutes, with minimal configuration, and minimal support and maintenance once the pipeline is running.
-To get started today, simply sign up for an Arcion Cloud account or download the Arcion Self-Hosted for free and activate your free 30-day trial to see just how simple it is to create and use CDC-enabled data pipelines.
+To get started today, simply sign up for an Arcion Cloud account or book a personalized demo to see Arcion Self-Hosted in action.